-Thangka painting has the origins to Tibetian Buddhist paintings.
-These paintings are made in Bhutan, Nepal, Tibet and in India.
+Thangka painting has its origins in Tibetian Buddhist paintings.
+These paintings are made in Bhutan, Nepal, Tibet, and India.
 Thangka paintings are made on cotton, silk, and human skin depicting the ‘mandala’ (Mandala in Sanskrit means is a spiritual and ritual symbol representing the universe).
 Thangka paintings usually represent the life of Buddha.

 The Thangka Painting Gallery

 There are multiple Thangka painting galleries in Bhutan and Nepal.
 I visited one of these galleries.
 The place is located next to an ancient paper mill in Thimphu town.
 The ‘Thangkha Painting Gallery’ is a school for many who want to learn as well as this place has some of the incredible paintings in the display room.

 Visitors are not allowed to record or capture the final paintings.
 With permission, I managed to get the video and photos of those people who were working at this gallery.
 Thanks to the friendly staff.
 The gallery has paintings, craftworks, dragon masks, cloth items.
 The staff explained to us how it is made, the colors used, when and where it is used, etc.

 Also read: 4000 years old Domkhar Rock Art Sanctuary